 Should You Apply Retinol Before or After Moisturizer?

-Skin type is the primary factor that decides whether you apply retinol before or after the moisturizer.
+Skin type is the primary factor that decides whether you apply retinol before or after the moisturizer, but remember to use retinol only at night.
 Let's break down what your approach should be based on the different skin types.

 Dry or Sensitive Skin